datakind/student-success-tool/terraform/README.md

 Each environment has its own directory under `environments/`.
 For example, the `dev` environment configuration is located in `environments/dev/`.

-## Initial Application of the Configuration
+## Application of the Configuration

 To apply the Terraform configuration, navigate to the desired environment directory and run `terraform apply`.
 For example, to apply the configuration for the `dev` environment: